-Simply put, the primary purpose of bottom paint is to defend against plant growth, slime and barnacles or similar crusty creatures hitching a free ride on your vessel’s bottom.
-Unprotected, your hull below the waterline makes a great surface for such creatures to adhere.
-Once they do, they’ll be a drag both in terms of performance and esthetics.
+The primary purpose of bottom paint is to defend against plant growth, slime, barnacles, or similar crusty creatures hitching a free ride on your vessel’s bottom.
+Unprotected, your hull below the waterline makes a great surface for such creatures to adhere to.
+Once they do, they’ll be a drag both in terms of performance and aesthetics.

-It would be great if all you had to do was slap a couple coats of paint on the bottom and head off for your favorite cove, but there actually are quite a few variables to consider when it comes to choosing the right bottom paint for your boat.
-That means you are going to have to do some homework, ask questions at your local marine store, and double-check that any bottom paint you finally decide on will be compatible with the current coating over which it will be applied.
+It would be great if all you had to do was slap a couple of coats of paint on the bottom and head off for your favorite cove.
+There are many variables to consider when choosing the right bottom paint for your boat.
+That means you are going to have to do some homework and ask questions, to ensure that the bottom paint you decide on will be compatible with the current coating over which it will be applied.

-Following are several key points to keep in mind as you get your bottom painting project underway.
-Even before suiting up and prepping your hull, however, be sure to check with your marina to make sure you’ll be allowed to paint your boat yourself.
-Some boatyards and marinas prohibit this act as a simple point of business; others may not allow it due to environmental concerns or regulations.
+Here are key points to keep in mind as you get underway.
+Check with your marina to make sure you’ll be allowed to paint your boat yourself on-site.
+Some boatyards and marinas prohibit this act as a simple point of business, others may not allow it due to environmental concerns or regulations.

-Know this before you start: both anti-fouling bottom paint and sanded fiberglass are toxic.
-So, the very first thing you want to do is wear a respirator and protective eyewear, gloves and clothes when sanding (with a vacuum attachment to capture the sanding residue), scraping or painting.
-A tarp will be needed to capture the sanding residue and any paint chips (which will need to be disposed of properly.)
-Next, make sure your vessel is firmly secured and perform a full hull check to ensure sure you won’t be painting over any damage that needs to be addressed.
-Safety first is always rule number one.
+Understand that anti-fouling bottom paint and sanded fiberglass are toxic.
+Always wear a respirator and protective eyewear, gloves, and clothes when sanding, scraping, or painting.
+A tarp will be needed to capture the sanding residue and any paint chips.
+Make sure your vessel is firmly secured and perform a full hull check to ensure you won’t be painting over any damage that needs to be addressed.
+Safety is always rule number one.

 Start With A Wash-down And Good Scrubbing

-Before applying any bottom paint, you’ll want to power-spray below the water line to ensure as clean a hull as possible.
-This is best done when the boat is first removed from the water in the fall as most organisms are easier to wash away before they’ve had a chance to dry and set.
+- Before applying any bottom paint, powerwash below the water line to ensure as clean a hull as possible.
+This is best done when the boat is first removed from the water as most organisms are easier to wash away before they’ve had a chance to dry and set.

-If you didn’t wash down last fall, you’ll still able to get the hull in prime condition before painting – but it’s going to take a lot more elbow grease.
+- If you didn’t wash down immediately, it’s going to take a lot more elbow grease.
 Plenty of scrubbing and a random rotary sander will be your best friends.
 Be sure the hull is dry before starting this task.